DalalAryan/DalalAryan.github.io/_posts/2025-11-10-neural-network-verification.md

 However, we can still use the verification framework to characterize some of its desirable and undesirable properties.

-- **Robustness**: Robustness means that a small perturbation $\varepsilon$ to inputs should not result in changes to the output of the neural network.
+- **Robustness**: Robustness means that a small perturbation \(\varepsilon\) to inputs should not result in changes to the output of the neural network.
 A lack of robustness can be a safety/security risk.
 - **Safety**: A broad class of correctness properties stipulating that a program should not get to a bad state.
 What does bad mean here?
 That depends on the task at hand.
 - **Consistency**: Neural networks learn about our world via data, such as images.
 As such, they may sometimes miss basic axioms that we as humans are in fact aware of through experience.
 What are these axioms?
 Physical laws or assumptions about realistic scenarios.